dcgleason/bundle/README.md

   Bundle Message Collector (for special occations)
 </h1>

-Bundle is an app that collects messages for someone's special occation.
+Bundle is an app that collects messages for someone's special occasion.
 The idea of this app was thought of a about 5 years ago, when I took my first steps to learn how to code, so, although it is a relatively simple app, it is something of importance to me.

 This app also allowed me to explore Gatsby, GraphQL, Apollo and Hasura.